Or at least without a piano as we know it. A company has reportedly developed technology that would enable you to play the piano on any surface.

 The combination of these two technologies means that the piano could be projected onto a table and played, with the device picking up the tempo and transforming the gestures into sound.
 It will also be able to project the score to a piece of music.

-The virtual piano was exhibited earlier this year and is due to be licensed later in 2016.
-So if all goes well, you could be sitting at your dining table in the years ahead and be able to play your guests a full length concert!
+The virtual piano was exhibited earlier in the year 2016 and is due to be licensed later in 2016.
+So if all goes well, you could be sitting at your dining table in the years ahead and be able to play your guests a full-length concert!